PerJenelius/tombola.js/readme.txt

 Push the start button to select a random person among the people whose amnesty is set to false.

 To run:
-Download the code to a folder on your computer.
+Download the code and unzip it in a folder on your computer.
 Open a browser and navigate to that folder.
 Open index.html.
 Done!